 - All staff have a responsibility to provide a safe environment in which children can learn; - All staff have a responsibility to identify children who may be in need of extra help or who are suffering, or are likely to suffer, significant harm.
-All staff have a responsibility to take appropriate action, working with other services as needed; - In addition to working with the designated safeguarding lead staff members should be aware that they may be asked to support social workers to take decisions about individual children; - During induction all staff members will be made aware of the systems within our Trust which support safeguarding, and these will be explained to them as part of their induction.
-This includes: the safeguarding/child protection policy; the staff behaviour policy/code of conduct; KCSIE 2018, role of the DSL and the names of the designated safeguarding lead and deputies.
+All staff have a responsibility to take appropriate action, working with other services as needed: - In addition to working with the designated safeguarding lead staff members should be aware that they may be asked to support social workers to take decisions about individual children; - During induction all staff members will be made aware of the systems within our Trust which support safeguarding, and these will be explained to them as part of their induction.
+This includes: the safeguarding/child protection policy, which includes the policy and procedures to deal with child-on-child abuse; the staff behaviour policy/code of conduct; KCSIE, role of the DSL and the names of the designated safeguarding lead and deputies; and the school behaviour policy, which includes measures to prevent bullying, including cyberbullying, prejudice-based and discriminatory bullying; safeguarding response to children who go missing from education.
 (Please refer to our Induction policy and procedures); - All staff members will receive appropriate safeguarding/child protection updates regularly, but at least annually; - All staff members will be made aware of the signs of abuse and neglect so that they are able to identify cases of children who may be in need of help or protection; - Staff members working with children are advised to maintain an attitude of 'it could happen here' where safeguarding is concerned.
 When concerned about the welfare of a child, staff members should always act in the best interests of the child and talk to the DSL; - Staff should ensure that if a child has made a disclosure, they are aware that the information will only be shared with the DSL and other adults that wish to keep them safe, in an age appropriate manner.
+Under no circumstances, should staff agree to keep information a secret, even if they intend to share it; - All staff should be able to reassure victims that they are being taken seriously and that they will be supported and kept safe.
+A victim should never be given the impression that they are creating a problem by reporting abuse, sexual violence, or sexual harassment.
+Nor should the victim be made to feel ashamed for making the report. - All staff should be aware that children may not feel ready or know how to tell someone that they are being abused, exploited, or neglected, and/or they may not recognise their experiences as harmful.
+For example, children may feel embarrassed, humiliated, or being threatened. this could be due to their vulnerability, disability and/or sexual orientation or language barriers.
+This should not prevent staff from having a professional curiosity and speaking to the DSL if they have concerns about a child.
+It is also important that staff determine how best to build trusted relationships with children and young people which facilitate communication. - All staff should be aware that technology is a significant component in may safeguarding and wellbeing issues

-Under no circumstances, should staff agree to keep information a secret, even if they intend to share it; and - A child going missing from an education setting is a potential indicator of abuse or neglect.
+A child going missing from an education setting is a potential indicator of abuse or neglect.
 Staff members should follow the Trust procedures for dealing with children who go missing, particularly on repeat occasions.
 This includes reporting concerns of absence.